Pandemic food assistance that held back hunger comes to an end

 "This is a change that will increase hardship for many individuals and families, especially given the modest amount of regular SNAP benefits, which are only about $6 per person per day, on average," says Dottie Rosenbaum, director of federal SNAP policy for the institute.

-More than 40 million people in the U.S. are helped out each month by SNAP.
+About 40 million people in the U.S. are helped out by SNAP.
 Some states had already phased out the pandemic assistance, and the remaining 32 states, the District of Columbia, Guam and the U.S. Virgin Islands issued their last emergency benefits in February.

 "It's going to be a lot harder," Phares says.